Image

 Strong Negotiation Backed by Trial Readiness

-Prosecutors in the Putnam County, MO area often start with the toughest charges, but that doesn’t mean they stick.
-We challenge their case early, push back hard, and negotiate aggressively.
-At the same time, we prepare every case like it’s going to trial, because that level of preparation is what forces better results.
+Prosecutors often pursue serious charges from the start in the Putnam County, MO area, but that doesn’t mean those charges are final.
+We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
+At the same time, we prepare every Putnam County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

 A manslaughter charge in Putnam County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.